nerohiro/nh-context/README.md

 Simple, minimalistic event firing context menu for RedM and FiveM

 # Information
-I really liked the look of these dark themed context menus but haven't seen alot released, now I'm sure mine isn't the best it's one of my first few public scripts and I feel it's really user friendly, I hope you all find a use for this and enjoy it!
+I really liked the look of these dark themed context menus but haven't seen a lot released, now I'm sure mine isn't the best it's one of my first few public scripts and I feel it's really user friendly, I hope you all find a use for this and enjoy it!

 ![ShowCase](https://lithi.io/file/LY0d.png)
 ![ShowCase](https://lithi.io/file/60f7.png)